miabreu/QR-Code-Component/README.md

 - SASS

-### What I Learned
+### Takeaways

-I learned how to design and implement a user interface using HTML, CSS, and SASS.
+It was a great refresh on how to design and implement a user interface using HTML, CSS, and SASS.
-To see how you can add code snippets, see below:

 ```html
 <h1>Some HTML code I'm proud of</h1>